gauravleo40/Data-Science-Content-for-beginners/Python Programming/09B List Operations.md

 -----

 # 3\.
-Detailed Exploration: Adding Items to Lists
+Detailed Exploration: Methods to 'add items' to Lists

 ## 3.1 The `append()` Method: Adding to the end